-Let’s talk about How to Make Chocolate Covered Strawberries.
-We’re using the microwave and making these easy peasy!
+Let's talk about How to Make Chocolate Covered Strawberries in the microwave.
+It's easy and they're both beautiful and healthy!

 When you see chocolate covered strawberries recipes, they're a little intimidating, right?